Main illustration: Jordan Bruner

 Chances are your customers won’t try to throw a pint glass at you, but a bad support experience can lead to stressful conversations, customer churn, and bad online reviews that can go on to haunt your business’s reputation.

-Taking time to listen and really hear your customers, no matter why they’re angry, can be challenging.
+Taking a deep breath and really listening and hearing your customers, no matter why they’re angry, can be challenging.
 But turning around their bad experience, showing them that you really care about their problems, can remind them why they chose your product in the first place.

 So how do you deal with difficult customers?
 How do you respond when they threaten to cancel their subscription or call you out on social media?
 It starts with leaning on five principles I picked up while bartending and adapting them for real-time support conversations.

-1. When faced with angry customers, start with “why”
+1. When dealing with angry customers, start with “why”

 It’s easy to get defensive when receiving critical feedback from customers, especially when you’re talking to them over live chat.
 Unlike with other service jobs, you can’t see your customer or read their body language – all you get is the customer’s name and some angry lines of text.